 Training zone 1.
 Active recovery

-This is the zone of recovery, easy driving, conversation rate, low heart rate, power, etc.
+This is the zrecovery one, easy driving, conversation rate, low heart rate, power, etc.

-Compared to full recovery (i.e., not riding), an active recovery walk increases lactate clearance after maximum exercise (Martin, 1998).
+Compared to full recovery (i.e., no riding), an active recovery walk increases lactate clearance after maximal exercise (Martin, 1998).

-Then, by driving easily between intervals, or the day after a hard effort, recovery improves compared to complete rest.
+So, with easy driving between intervals, or the day after hard effort, recovery improves compared to complete rest.

-If you are an athlete who studies or has a family and you want to spend time with them you can take a walk in this area with your children after an intense training.
+If you are an athlete who studies or has a family and wants to spend time with them, you can take a walk in this area with your children after intense training.

-My general rule for active recovery trips is that they last 1 hour or less, are on flat ground and involve only the small crown.
+My general rule of thumb for active recovery trips is that they last 1 hour or less, are on flat ground and involve only the small crown.

-They can be done on the way to a cafeteria and should never be 'forced', that is, mounted in 'no fun' climates.
+They can be done on the way to a cafeteria and should never be 'forced', that is, mounted in 'non-fun' climates.

 Training zone 2.
 Resistance

-When riding in zone 2, athletes can train their body to burn fat instead of muscle glycogen.
+By riding in zone 2, athletes can train their bodies to burn fat instead of muscle glycogen.

 It is important not to go too hard in zone 2 training.
-For long training trips in zone 2, "magic adaptation" often does not begin until the last hour of the trip (time 3 of a 3-hour trip).
+For long training trips in zone 2, often the "magic adaptation" does not start until the last hour of the trip (hour 3 of a 3 hour trip).